- Dr Jeevan Sharma

-For appointments outside of my guidence and feedback hours, please email me at: email@example.com
+For appointments outside of my guidance and feedback hours, please email me at firstname.lastname@example.org

 Research Day: Tuesday

-I have carried out ethnographic fieldwork in Nepal, India, Sri Lanka and Malawi.
-I have extensively researched on labour migration, borders, foreign aid funded development projects, Maoist conflict, humanitarianism, human rights documentation, international research collaboration, ethics governance, humanitarian crisis following floods, earthquake and conflict, health policy and planning, community health volunteers and maternal and child health.
+I have carried out ethnographic fieldwork in Nepal, India, Sri Lanka, and Malawi.
+I have extensively researched on labour migration, borders, foreign aid-funded development projects, Maoist conflict, humanitarianism, human rights documentation, international research collaboration, ethics governance, the humanitarian crisis following floods, earthquake and conflict, health policy and planning, community health volunteers, and maternal and child health.

 I received PhD from the School of Social and Political Science, the University in Edinburgh, and have worked at Feinstein International Centre at Tufts University between 2009-2011 and Save the Children UK between 2007-2009.

 Over the last 15 years, I have offered consultancy services to a number of development organisations including DFID, World Bank, USAID, DANIDA, UK Government Office for Science, JHPIEGO, Options, Oxford Policy Management Limited, Care International, Save the Children, Saferworld, Scottish Government, United Mission to Nepal and Family Health International among others.

 I am an executive member of the British Association of South Asian Studies (BASAS), and the Britain Nepal Academic Council (BNAC).

 I am a Co-editor of Himalaya.